ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-In the `CanCompare` method we check if the actual value is assignable from `IParsable<T>`.
-The `Compare` method is then called to compare the expected value with the actual value.
+In the `CanCompare` method we check if the actual value implements `IParsable<T>`.
+If true, the `Compare` method is called to compare the expected value with the actual value.

 With these generic implementations, we can now register the `ParsableValueRetriever<T>` and `ParsableValueComparer<T>` classes for the `DateOnly` and `Temperature` types in the `BeforeTestRun` hook as shown below: